 His first novel, The Disappearance of Adèle Bedeau (Contraband, 2014), received a New Writer’s Award from the Scottish Book Trust, was longlisted for the Waverton Good Read Award and was a cult hit.
 Set in small-town France, it is a compelling psychological portrayal of a peculiar outsider pushed to the limit by his own feverish imagination.

 His second novel, His Bloody Project, concerns a brutal triple murder in a remote Scottish Highland community during the 1860s.
 Lauded by critics and hugely popular with readers, His Bloody Project won the Saltire Society Fiction Book of the Year Award and the Vrij Nederland Thriller of the Year Award, and was shortlisted for the Man Booker Prize and the LA Times Book Awards.
 It has been published around the world.

-Graeme’s third novel, The Accident on the A35, is a literary mystery and the sequel to The Disappearance of Adèle Bedeau.
-It features the diffident Inspector Georges Gorski investigating the death of an austere lawyer in small-town France.
+Graeme’s third novel, The Accident on the A35, is a literary mystery that takes place in Saint-Louis, the sleepy French backwater that was also the setting for The Disappearance of Adèle Bedeau.
+It features the diffident Inspector Georges Gorski investigating a seemingly unremarkable fatal car crash – but where has the victim, an outwardly austere lawyer, been on the night of his death?
 Darkly humorous, subtle and sophisticated, The Accident on the A35 will be published in October 2017.

 Featured Saraband author